enrico-s01/quantitative-data-science-projects/README.md

 backtesting, pandas, NumPy.

 ### FOMC Statements and Bitcoin Regime Switching

 Analysis of whether the hawkish or dovish tone of FOMC statements helps explain changes in Bitcoin volatility regimes.

 **Methods:** NLP, financial time series, regime-switching models, feature engineering and statistical analysis.

 **Authorship:** Academic group project.
-Some project datasets are loaded from a collaborator’s GitHub repository, which was used as shared storage during the group project.
+Some datasets are loaded from a collaborator's GitHub repository, which was used as shared storage by the project team.

-My main contributions included
-[data preprocessing, NLP feature construction, statistical analysis and interpretation of results].
+**My main contributions:** Data preprocessing, NLP feature construction, evaluation of regime-switching models and interpretation of the empirical results.

-**Methods:** NLP, financial time series, regime-switching models, feature engineering, statistical analysis.

 ### Asian Option Pricing
 Derivation and numerical solution of the pricing PDE for arithmetic Asian